 The Only Guide You’ll Ever Need for Excelling at Live Web Chat to Improve Sales and Customer Service

-Whether you are shopping from an online retailer, booking a holiday or browsing the web for the best insurance provider, you will have noticed that more and more companies are incorporating web chat to their websites.
+Whether you are shopping from an online retailer, booking a holiday or browsing the web for the best insurance provider, you will have noticed that more and more companies are incorporating web chat (sometimes called live chat) to their websites.
 This is no surprise - in recent years the use of web chat software has increased drastically, as business owners become more aware of its benefits.

-Whilst web chat is a great technology, it needs to be employed with the company’s set objectives in mind.
+While investing in a chat service is a great idea for many businesses, it needs to be employed with the company's set objectives in mind.
 Think about your key performance indicators (KPIs), and ask yourself whether implementing web chat will help achieve them in a cost-effective and customer-friendly way.